 Ever since I was a teenager Ghost Rider has been one of my favorite comic book heroes.
-He has everything it takes to be a great tragic/violent icon – from the flaming skull and the painful past to the fact that he fights against the perfect nemesis – the devil.
-The only problem is, well, he might be what you call a true comic book hero.
-On paper he’s an intense character who survived on style and darkness, but somehow after the transformation to the screen you feel like something might be missing.
+He has everything it takes to be a great tragic/violent icon–from the flaming skull and the painful past to the fact that he fights against the perfect nemesis, the Devil.

 Starring Nicolas Cage as Johnny Blaze, Ghost Rider tells the short but troubled tale of a motorcycle stunt rider who makes a pact with the devil to cure his father of cancer.
 Unfortunately for Blaze, the devil isn’t exactly a nice guy and pulls a dirty trick on him.
 We then catch up with Blaze again a number of years later when Mephistopheles calls in his favour, forcing Blaze to deliver vengeance as a flaming, skeletal bad boy with a penchant for leather and chains.
 The vengeance in this case is being served to Mephistopheles’ own son, Blackheart, who wants to bring about the end of days and only Ghost Rider can stop him.